 The Episcopal Church Lay Employees’ Death Benefit Plan, as amended from time to time.

-A disability that results in the inability to engage in substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or be of long, continued, and indefinite duration, as determined by Liberty Mutual.
+A disability that results in the inability to engage in substantial gainful activity by reason of any medically determinable physical or mental impairment that can be expected to result in death or be of long, continued, and indefinite duration, as determined by Lincoln Financial.
 In order to continue to receive disability payments, CPF reserves the right to require that a member receive or undergo appropriate treatment as determined by an appropriate provider.

 Early retirement age

 The sum of all the following annualized amounts* on which your participating employer is required to pay Assessments: